List of Attack on Titan characters: Nine Titans

-The 15 m Attack Titan (also translated as the Attacking Titan) is said to always move ahead seeking and fighting for freedom throughout the generations.
+The 15 m Attack Titan (also translated as the Attacking Titan) “The Attack Titan, the Blood behind Every step Forward” Is said to always move ahead seeking and fighting for freedom throughout the generations.
 In addition to accessing memories of previous hosts, the Attack Titan can also allow its current user to see into the future through future users' eyes, even retroactively manipulating the actions of past users by subliminal persuasion.
 In the aftermath of the Great Titan War, the Attack Titan was kept from falling into Marley's hands and remained hidden on the mainland.
 The Attack Titan was previously possessed by the Eldian sleeper agent Eren Kruger, who passed the power to Grisha Yeager, and is currently in the possession of Grisha's younger son Eren, who actually manipulated the conditions of his acquiring of it.
 Besides also possessing the powers of the Founding Titan which were later awakened, Eren later enhances the Attack Titan after ingesting a hardening serum and gaining the powers of the War Hammer Titan.